ivy00johns/CrewAI-Experiments/README.md

 # CrewAI Playground
 ## Purpose
 This is my first project using the `CrewAI` framework.
 In this repo I have a number of example projects.
 The code quality won't be the best at I am new to Python.
+This project is setup to utilize `Ollama` for local LLMs.

 ## Projects
 1. **Shapes**